alestrami/ShapeSplat-Gaussian_MAE/README.md

 ## News
+- [x] `05.09.2025`: We extend our ShapeSplat dataset with Objaverse split, now the total number of objects is 206K!
 - [x] `24.07.2025`: Our SceneSplat project, which extends to 3DGS scene pretraining is accepted as ICCV 2025 oral! 🎉 Check out the [project page](https://unique1i.github.io/SceneSplat_webpage/).
 - [x] `23.03.2025`: The 2D renderings together with camera parameters are released on [Huggingface](https://huggingface.co/datasets/ShapeSplats/sharing).
 - [x] `24.12.2024`: ShapeSplat is accepted as 3DV oral! 🎄 Meet you in Singapore!